What Do Birds Do When Their Nest Is Destroyed?

 birds nest on a tree branch

-Now, you know a little bit more about the answer to the question: What do birds do when their nests are destroyed?
-It makes sense, then, to make sure you know when it’s appropriate to remove or destroy a bird’s nest.
+Now that you know a little bit more about the answer to the question: What do birds do when their nests are destroyed? it makes sense to make sure you know when it’s appropriate to remove or destroy a bird’s nest.

 It’s true that birds don’t always build their nests in safe or appropriate locations.
 However, this doesn’t mean that you can just exercise your own judgment and get rid of a nest.
 You need to understand the laws on the matter.